hartwigmedical/hmftools/isofox/README.md

 - NOVEL_LOCATIONS: annotate alternate splice junctions and retained introns
 - FUSIONS: identify fusions

 These can be run concurrently or independently depending on the values set for this argument.
+By default they are all run.

+ISOFOX currently only supports HG37, but support for HG38 is planned for the  ext release.

 ### Mandatory
 Argument | Description